YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 **Contract verification** - Yes, most evm block explorers support it.

 ### Use cases
 * This pattern is very widely used for its upgradeability and protections against certain function and storage collision vulnerabilities.

 ### Pros
-* Eliminates possibility of function collisions for admins, since they are never redirected to the implementation contract.
+* Eliminates possibility of function clashing for admins, since they are never redirected to the implementation contract.
 * Since the upgrade logic lives on the proxy, if a proxy is left in an uninitialized state or if the implementation contract is selfdestructed, then the implementation can still be set to a new address.
 * Reduces risk of storage collisions from use of [EIP-1967](#eip-1967-upgradeable-proxy) storage slots.
 * Block explorer compatibility.